sebaastiano/satellite-image-segmentation/README.md

 ## Data

-The project uses satellite image data downloaded from GitHub.
-The data contains:
+The project expects satellite image data in the following format:
 - **Images**: RGB satellite images (256x256x3)
 - **Masks**: Segmentation masks with 6 classes (256x256x1)

-Data should be automatically downloaded when running the notebook.
+**Note**: Unfortunately, the original dataset used for this project is no longer publicly available.
+However, the code is designed to work with any similar satellite imagery dataset that meets the above specifications.
+You will need to provide your own data and modify the data loading section in the notebook accordingly.

 ## License